Powered By

 • Rallying Cry is the Shout that boosts our Movement Speed and Fury generation.
 More Movement Speed improves our ability to traverse every area in the game, and also allows us to easily position ourselves to nuke hordes of enemies fast and efficiently.
 On top of this, it grants us Unstoppable on use, allowing us to avoid and break any crowd control effects.

 • Challenging Shout is one of our main defensive buffs that grants us a huge percentage of flat damage reduction.
 It also helps with grouping up enemies with its inherent Taunt ability.
-Our area of effect isn't exactly the largest by default, so this secondary effect can be incredibly handy.

 • War Cry is an additional way to help us keep up our Berserking status, and also just serves as a free damage boost whenever it's up.
 Using three Shouts generally is just a very comfy playstyle and allows for fast and relaxing farming.